TTZUO/Amazon_fine_food_review_Sentiment_Analysis-/README.md

 ## Conclusion:<br/>
 Achieved the highest accuracy score of 94.5%, F1 score of 94% and AUC score of 96.5% with Logistic Regression L2 on Bi-gram model based on positive/negative reviews prediction

+In the updated version, I applied gridsearch to tune the parameter The best model in this case is Logistic Regression L2 on Bi-gram + TFIDF model, the accuracy score is 95.4%, AUC score is 98%, f1 score is 97.3%